SimonBlanke/search-data-collector/README.md

 <br>

-The simple-data-collector provides a single class with with following methods:
+The search-data-collector provides a single class with with following methods:
  - save
  - append
  - load